The Syracuse Patient's Guide to Dental Facts

 Crowns should last approximately five to eight years.
 However, with good oral hygiene and supervision, most crowns will last for a much longer period of time.
 Some damaging habits like grinding your teeth, chewing ice or fingernail biting may cause this period of time to decrease significantly.

-To prevent damaging or fracturing the crown, avoid chewing hard foods, ice or other hard objects.
+To prevent damaging or fracturing the crown, avoid chewing hard foods, ice, or other hard objects.
 You also want to avoid teeth grinding.
-Besides visiting your dentist and brushing twice a day, cleaning between your teeth is vital with crowns.
+Besides visiting Dr. Argyle and brushing twice a day, cleaning between your teeth is vital with crowns.
 Floss or interdental cleaners (specially shaped brushes and sticks) are important tools to remove plaque from the crown area where the gum meets the tooth.
 Plaque in that area can cause dental decay and gum disease.

 Gum disease, or periodontal disease is a chronic inflammation and infection of the gums and surrounding tissue.
 It is the major cause of about 70 percent of adult tooth loss, affecting three out of four persons at some point in their life.
 Periodontal diseases include gingivitis and periodontitis.